More

 A kid who learns with visual learning style

-If you’re using a whiteboard, smartboard or giving a presentation, make sure such a child has enough time to process and absorb visual information.
-When possible, the child should have access to supplementary handouts that details subject matter through clear visuals whenever possible.
+If you’re using a whiteboard or smartboard or giving a presentation, make sure such a child has enough time to process and absorb visual information.
+The child should have access to supplementary handouts that detail subject matter through clear visuals whenever possible.

-Additionally, allow these learners to draw pictures, diagrams, or doodles of what they are learning, in order to reinforce retention.
+Additionally, allow these learners to draw pictures, diagrams, or doodles of their learning to reinforce retention.

 Aural Learning Style

-When you’re giving a lecture, make sure you involve such children in the conversation.
-Have them do things like verbally detailing a new concept they just learned, and ask them follow-up questions while giving them the time they need to respond.
+When you’re lecturing, make sure you involve such children in the conversation.
+Have them verbally detail a new concept they just learned, and ask them follow-up questions while giving them the time they need to respond.
 Group discussions, engaging videos, and audio recordings are other great ways to engage auditory learners in the classroom.

 Engross students in learning visually & aurally with engaging and interactive games by SplashLearn.
 Watch below how kids in Pre-K to Grade 5 can master Math and Reading skills.